Bug Out Bag

 If you’re interested in buying a pre-made survival kit, then you should read our review of the best survival kits on the market.

 Shelter can come in many forms.
 A lightweight backpacking tent may be the best option for some, for others, a tarp makes more sense as it can be a survival shelter and has other uses.
-It doesn’t matter what you choose, as long as you have a shelter in your bug out bag that makes sense for you.
+It doesn’t matter what you choose, as long as you have a shelter in your BOB that makes sense for you.

 Many of these shelters can fill multiple roles in your bug out bag.